 with Sharia (or Islamic) Law.
 This is done partially to satisfy the Muslim pilgrims

-The actual laws are not as strict as they appear, but everyone tends to be more
+The actual laws in Saudi Arabia are not as strict as they appear, but everyone tends

-conservative than required as social etiquette demands this.
-Although women don't
+to be more conservative than required as social etiquette demands this.
+For example,

-have to legally cover their faces, for example, all women do so.
-Many of these dress
+although women don't have to legally cover their faces all women do so.
+Many

-and behavior restrictions are also divided by sex as men and women are not allowed
+of these dress and behavioral restrictions are also divided by sex as men and women

 Today the people are becoming more and more educated in every field, but the oil